 Online Trauma Couples Therapy

 All sessions are provided through secure telehealth for couples located in Minnesota, Wisconsin, and Florida.
 Online couples therapy allows you to access support privately and conveniently, without the added stress of commuting or sitting in a waiting room.
-Many couples find that meeting from their own environment helps conversations feel safer and more grounded.
+Many couples find that meeting from their own environment helps conversations feel safer, more grounded, and more open.

 How Trauma Impacts Relationships